cabarius/ToyBox/ToyBox/ReadMe.md

 1. Launch Rogue Trader and you may need to hit ctrl+F10 to see the mod manager window
 1. Load a save or start a new game to get the most out of of the mod

-* Warning: This is an experimental preview of ToyBox for Rogue Trader Prelease.
+* Warning: This is an experimental preview of ToyBox for Rogue Trader.
 Save early and often.
 * Note: Not all features are functional at this time.
 The ToyBox team is working hard to get as much working as fast as possible